 AZ STEPS: Arizona Statewide Training & Technical Assistance For Expulsion Prevention SupportCochise County (520) 452-9784 Graham & Greenlee Counties (928) 348-8828Pima County (520) 207-7310

-Mental health professionals provide community-based training around the needs of vulnerable children at-risk for expulsion from their childcare center staff, and around other aspects of social-emotional functioning and behavior.
+Mental health professionals provide community-based training around the needs of vulnerable children at-risk for expulsion from their childcare center.

 Pima County (520) 207-7310

 High quality professional development for child care providers utilizing the Partnerships for Inclusion Curriculum and the Center on the Social and Emotional Foundations for Early Learning (CSEFEL) Infant-Toddler Curriculum.
 Participants are expected to participate in training, on-site coaching, and mentoring opportunities.
 Community workshops are also available.

 Mental Health Consultation for child care providers to address the social-emotional needs of children and to build staff capacity.

 Quality Improvement program for child care providers.
 Services include coaching consultation, quality improvement planning and financial incentives.

 Offers early child care and educarion centers training and coaching to improve and maintain family-centered and quality inclusive programs for children.
 Services include assessment, goal planning, site visits, training, and skill building through targeted coaching assistance.